 That’s why the questions people around this heartbroken country are asking aren’t liberal hogwash like, “What will we do about mental health?” or “Why is mental health only an issue when the shooter is white?” or even “What role does the media play in perpetuating these acts?”
 Needless to say, the main question absolutely isn’t, “What should we do about high-powered guns?” because that would be ridiculous, and borderline treasonous.
 To even have that discussion about having that discussion would be

 far too common sensed and a natural reaction to anyone who has the slightest shred of self-awareness and/or rationality COMMUNIST!
 COMMUNIST KILLING FREEDOM.

 No, the real question everyone’s practically screaming is “How can we get our toddlers to start packing heat in their Pampers?”
 The only gun that can take out a bad gun, is a good gun…wielded by a person who just mastered potty training.

 Ready, aim, misfire!

 Ugh.
 You’re really going to lead off with that?
 You are a professional journalist in a mainstream publication.
-I am a sarcastic, borderline sociopathic dick joke blogger who writes for an audience of predominately 18 to 26-year-old loveable, but extremely idiotic, alcoholics.
+I am a sarcastic, borderline sociopathic blogger who writes for an audience of predominately 18 to 26-year-old loveable, but extremely idiotic, alcoholics.
 WE ARE NOT THE SAME.
-Act like a fucking professional, you ass wipe.
+Act like a professional, you doofus.

 Exactly one month after the Newtown school massacre, the National Rifle Association has launched a free iPhone and iPad shooting game offering kids as young as 4 a chance to fire guns at coffin-shaped targets.